The Best Pipe Boot for Your Atlanta Home

 Since pipe boots are one of the most common failures of any roofing system, it is important to consider your options when selecting materials for your new roof.
 Plastic boots with neoprene seals are commonly used on most new roofs in the Atlanta area; however, these boots require maintenance of the seals about every 7 to10 years to ensure proper performance of your pipe flashings.
 Lead boots are more expensive, but provide a maintenance free option that will last the lifetime of your roofing system.

-If you have more questions, contact us online today.
+If you have more questions, contact us online or call 770-744-5992 today.
 Fowler Homes is an experienced roofing company serving the Canton and North Atlanta area.
 We can help with your every need, from flashing questions to roof repairs.
-Be sure to read our other Roofing Questions articles to address other questions you may have.